Intrinsic Heralding and Optimal Decoders for Non-Abelian Topological Order: Numerical Simulation Details

 where the summation runs over all error strings that satisfy $\partial E=\bm{m}_{red}$ and the parity constraints on $e$-charges.
 Although the number of constraints $C$ is nonlocal, the factor $2^{\bivalent}$ is local and can be absorbed into the definition of the Hamiltonian, leading to:

 where $n_m\in\{0, 1, 2\}$ is the number of $m$-fluxes connected to the edge.
-The choice of $\frac{\ln{2}}{\ln{\frac{p}{1-p}}}$ is used to implement the factor $2^{\bivalent}$ such that, along the Nishimori line, where the optimal threshold is obtained from the phase transition of the quenched-disorder stat-mech model defined by summing over $\bm{s}$ in Eq.~\ref{optimalRBIM}, the penalty for an edge connected to $m$-fluxes at both ends is $\frac{p}{1 - p}$, while the penalty for an edge not connected to any $m$-flux is $\left(\frac{p}{1-p}\right)^{1-\log_{\frac{p}{1-p}}{2}}=\frac{1}{2}\frac{p}{1-p}$, thereby correctly incorporating the factor of $\frac{1}{2}$.
-The phase transitions of the quenched-disorder stat-mech model away from the Nishimori line do not correspond to any decoder and are studied solely to complete the phase diagram.

-We note that in the $p \to 0$ limit, the Hamiltonian $H_3$ in Eq.~\ref{optimalRBIM} reduces to that of the clean Ising model; however, the $2^C$ factor remains.
+The choice of $\frac{\ln{2}}{2\beta}$ is used to implement the factor $2^{-\bivalent}$ such that the partition function in Eq.~\ref{optimalRBIM} is identical to that in Eq.~\ref{partition} at all temperatures.
+The phase transitions of the quenched-disorder stat-mech model away from the Nishimori line correspond to a decoder that incorrectly estimates the error probability $p$ but correctly accounts for the factor $2^{C-\bivalent}$.
+This is meaningful because the factor arises from the fusion channels of the non-Abelian anyons, which are typically known.\\ We note that in the $p \to 0$ limit, the Hamiltonian $H_3$ in Eq.~\ref{optimalRBIM} reduces to that of the clean Ising model; however, the $2^C$ factor remains.
 Since the clean Ising model contains only closed domain walls (as there are no anyons), and each closed loop satisfies exactly two independent constraints (one for each color), the $2^C$ factor contributes a multiplicative factor of $4$ per domain wall.
 In the $p \to 0$ limit, the model reduces to an $O(4)$ loop model on the honeycomb lattice, which is dual to the triangular lattice on which the Ising spins reside.
 Since this is known to always be in the short-loop phase \cite{Nienhuis82} (at least for the physically accessible parameter regime), the corresponding model in Eq.~\ref{optimalRBIM} remains in the ordered phase.
 We thus conclude that the critical temperature $T_c$ diverges as $p \to 0$.